-Opening in August 2017, the Donald R. Keough School of Global Affairs will be the first new college or school at Notre Dame in close to a century.
-The School will stand as a testament to Notre Dame’s commitment to internationalization, and to providing students with a truly global education.
+The Keough School of Global Affairs, which opened in August 2017, was the first new college or school at Notre Dame in close to a century.
+Housed in brand new Jenkins Nanovic Hall, the school stands as a testament to Notre Dame’s commitment to internationalization, and to providing students with a truly global education.